Ben-Stacey/Texted-Based-Game/Features.md

 * inventory can be expanded
 * each item has a space value associated with it that determines how many items you can hold

+Items you can buy at the shop
+* trap

 Spells
 * strength
 * regeneration